Diane J. Kyle, Hubbard, Ohio

 Special thanks to Dr. Howard Slemons for his many years of dedicated care to Diane and to the staff and nurses at The Hospice House.

-Memorial contributions may be made in Diane’s memory to Hubbard Harding Park P.O.
-Box 177 Hubbard, Ohio 44425.
+Memorial contributions may be made in Diane’s memory to Hubbard Harding Park, P.O.
+Box 177, Hubbard, OH 44425.

 Family and friends are invited to visit the funeral home’s website at www.stewart-kyle.com to share memories and condolences.